They say…

 First sold beer:November 2004 (at original site)

-Now something of a London veteran, Fine Ales is the fourth oldest of all the and the oldest independent standalone brewery in the capital.
-When opened on redundancy money by former IT professional Steve Brown in 2004, it was the first brewery in since Cole & Burrows closed in 1906 but passed under the radar of all but a few drinkers by selling only to very local outlets.
+Now something of a veteran, Fine Ales is the fourth oldest of all the London breweries and the oldest independent standalone brewery in the capital.
+When opened on redundancy money by former IT professional Steve Brown in 2004, it was the first brewery in Twickenham since Cole & Burrows closed in 1906 but passed under the radar of all but a few drinkers by selling only to very local outlets.

 All that changed late in 2012 following a major expansion from its original site to long-sought new premises near Green.
 The brewery has continued to grow since, most recently in 2016 when a new 40 hl kit and more fermenters were added.
 The first head brewer was Tom Madeiros, who joined from Grand Union, a failed Hillingdon micro; he was succeeded by Stuart Medcalf, formerly of W J King, and, since January 2018, Stephen Holland.